 About PDFs: Using the application form requires the Adobe Acrobat reader (5 or higher).
 If you don't have a copy of Acrobat reader, go to Adobe's web site and download the latest version.
 It's free, and installation is simple.

 HOW TO APPLY

 Instructions for each discipline are found through the links below.
-If applying in more than one discipline, submit a separate application and a $10 fee for each.
+If applying in more than one discipline, submit a separate application for each.

 Follow these links to the application guidelines for artists working in:

 - Visual Arts

 Interested in applying as a traditional artist?